kube-rs/kube/CONTRIBUTING.md

 The easiest way set up a minimal Kubernetes cluster for these is with [`k3d`](https://k3d.io/) (`make k3d`).

+### Documentation tests

+All public interfaces must be documented, and most also have minor examples inside the codebase as markdown comments to show usage.
+These examples compile through `cargo test --doc --all` and run when possible.

+When the tests are not runnable as unit tests (i.e. when they need a Kubernetes), they are marked as `no_run` and compiled only.

 ### Unit Tests

-**Most** unit tests are run with `cargo test --lib --doc --all`, but because of feature-sets, doc tests, and examples, you will need a couple of extra invocations to replicate our CI.
+**Most** unit tests are run with `cargo test --lib --all`, but because of feature-sets, doc tests, and examples, you will need a couple of extra invocations to replicate our CI.

 For the complete variations, run the `make test` target in the `Makefile`.